UCSC-Hydrogeology/fehmToolkit/README.md

 # FEHM Toolkit
 This toolkit consists of utilities and convenience functions to enable fast and efficient use of [FEHM](https://github.com/lanl/FEHM) and [LaGriT](https://github.com/lanl/LaGriT), which are software packages created by Los Alamos National Labs for simulations of coupled fluid-heat-solute transport and related processes.

+This toolkit abstracts away most manual file copying and editing associated with setting up FEHM runs, supports assigning properties, initial conditions, and boundary conditions for runs, and streamlines post-run model analysis.
+All of this is managed in a single configuration file within each run directory (#configuration), and accessed as a command-line tool (#usage).

 The specific focus of the FEHM Toolkit is on simulations of seafloor hydrothermal circulation, though it can be used in other contexts and even modified to better support other use-cases as the need arises.

 ## Work in progress